scikit-build/scikit-build-core/docs/configuration.md

 ````

-You can also manually specify the exact cmake args.
+You can also manually specify the exact CMake args.
 Beyond the normal
 `SKBUILD_CMAKE_ARGS`, the `CMAKE_ARGS` space-separated environment variable is
 also supported (with some filtering for options scikit-build-core doesn't
 support overriding).